mattshoe/kdux/README.md

 At the heart of **Kdux** is the Redux pattern, a well-established approach to managing state in a predictable and traceable manner.
 The **Kdux Pattern** revolves around these core principles:

+1. **Unidirectional Data Flow:** Data flows in a single direction—actions are dispatched, reducers process them, and the store updates the state, which the UI observes.
+This simplifies the data flow, making the application easier to reason about, debug, and maintain.
-1. **Single Source of Truth:** Your state is stored in a single object, which ensures consistency and provides a clear and accessible snapshot of the application at any point in time.
+2. **Single Source of Truth:** Your cohesive chunk of state is stored in a single object, which ensures consistency and provides a clear and accessible snapshot of the application at any point in time.
-2. **Cohesive State:** You application should group only related state data into the same `Store`/`State` to avoid unwieldy state objects and logic.
+3. **Cohesive State:** You application should group only related state data into the same `Store`/`State` to avoid unwieldy state objects and logic.
 States should only be as large as they are cohesive; meaning you should group as much related State together as you can, but not unrelated states.
-3. **State is Read-Only:** The state cannot be modified directly.
+4. **Read-Only State:** The state cannot be modified directly.
 Instead, actions are dispatched to indicate the intent to change the state.
 This ensures that all state transitions are explicit, traceable, and follow a predictable flow.
-4. **Changes are Made with Pure Functions:** Reducers are pure functions that take the current state and an action as input, and return a new state.
+5. **Changes are Made with Pure Functions:** Reducers are pure functions that take the current state and an action as input, and return a new state.
 This guarantees that the state transitions are predictable and easy to test.

 #### How **Kdux** Differs from Traditional Redux